nesi/puppet-rrd/README.markdown

 ## Purpose

-*Why should there be a Puppet module for installing something as simple as RRD?*
+_Why should there be a Puppet module for installing something as simple as RRD?_

 This module is mostly to cover dependencies when creating Puppet Modules for *other* tools or application that use RRD (e.g. Ganglia, Nagios, Cacti, etc).
-RRD is an application in it's own right and should be described intependently.
+RRD is an application in it's own right and should be described independently.

 The objective with this module is to provide a safe and consistently managed installation of RRD that can be depended on by other services and applications.